-Last month we visited a waterpark for the very first time as a family and learned a few things along the way.
+Last month we visited a waterpark as a family for the first time and learned a few things along the way on how to make our trip to the waterpark with young kids successful.
 It turns out Mikey from The Goonies has had it right all these years!

 GET THERE EARLY.
 LEAVE EARLY.